LieberInstitute/spatialLIBD/inst/app/www/documentation_spe.md

 ## Gene (static)

 This tab is similar to `clusters (static)` but instead of displaying discrete values (like clusters), it displays continuous values such as the gene expression of a given gene or the number of cells per spot.
 By default, spots whose value is below or at 0 are not shown, which makes it easier for you to distinguish points with low values from those below the threshold of your interest (controlled by `minimum count value`).
 The points can be colored in two different color scales.
+You can also choose to see the background image and continuous values side to side.

 ```{r}
 ## Reproduce locally with